microsoft/hi-ml/hi-ml-histopathology/docs/panda_model.md

 ## Mount datasets

-If you would like to use the models interactively to debug and/or devlop, it is necessary to mount the datasets that are available in Azure.
+If you would like to use the models interactively to debug and/or develop, it is necessary to mount the datasets that are available in Azure.
 Instructions to prepare and upload the PANDA dataset are [here](public_datasets.md).
 "Mounting" here means that the dataset will be loaded on-demand over the network (see also [the docs](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-with-datasets#mount-vs-download)).